SysKitTeam/docs-point/point-collaborators/workspace-review/shadow-users-step.md

 ---
-description: This article provides an overview of the Workspace Review Wizard Shadow Users step from a workspace owner's perspective.
+description: This article provides an overview of the Workspace Review Wizard Shadow Users step from a workspace owner perspective.
 ---

 # Shadow Users Step

 The first screen on the Shadow Users step is the task overview.
 Here, you can find information on what is expected of you for this step:

-* You'll be asked to **review the list of shadow users connected to the workspace**.
+* You will be asked to **review the list of shadow users connected to the workspace**.
   * Shadow users are users who are not group members, but they have access to some content within your workspace.
   * Review all the shadow users and make sure there is no unwanted access.
 Reviewing shadow users helps prevent unauthorized access and data exposure.
 By ensuring only the right people have access, you maintain workspace security, protect sensitive information, and keep permissions clean and compliant